rricharz/pi-top-setup/README.md

 then use 'boot options' and 'Desktop/CLI' to set your bootup to Console.** Afterwards, you can reboot your pi-top.

-If you are installing this software on a pi-top rev 1 or pi-topCEED, make sure that spi is enabled in menu->Preferences->Raspberry Pi Configuration.
+If you are installing this software on a pi-top [1] or pi-topCEED, make sure that spi is enabled in menu->Preferences->Raspberry Pi Configuration.

 Once the software is installed, you can obtain information from the pi-top hardware, and change